Small Intestinal Bacterial Overgrowth: What to Know

 - Express Gratitude: Regularly express appreciation for the people in your life.
 Acknowledging others can strengthen relationships.
 How it helps digestion: Gratitude practices can enhance overall emotional well-being, potentially leading to relaxed digestion.

-- Participate in Group Activities: Join clubs or volunteer groups to meet new people and foster connections through shared experiences.
+- Participate in Group Activities: Join clubs or volunteer groups to meet new people and foster connections through shared experiences and activities.
 How it helps digestion: Building a support network can create a sense of belonging, alleviate stress, and improve digestion.

 - Be Vulnerable: Share personal challenges and experiences.
-Vulnerability invites others to connect on a deeper level.
+Vulnerability invites others to connect on a deeper, more meaningful level.
 How it helps digestion: Sharing struggles can reduce feelings of isolation, which can lower stress levels.

 - Follow-up: After engaging with someone, check in with them later to show you care.
 This reinforces the connection.
-How it helps digestion: Regular social interactions can decrease stress and promote community.
+How it helps digestion: Regular social interactions can help decrease stress and promote a sense of community.

-- Limit Distractions: When connecting with others, minimize distractions, ensuring you’re fully present.
+- Limit Distractions: When connecting with others, minimize distractions to ensure you’re fully present.
 How it helps digestion: Being present during meals can lead to mindful eating, which promotes better digestion.

 Overall Benefits for Digestion: